 Then a steamboat whistle splits the air.
 The Rob Roy from New Orleans docks at the landing, and off the boat step two remarkable figures: a vibrant, commanding young lady in a rustling hoop skirt and a darker, silent woman in a plain cloak, with a bandanna wrapped around her head.
 Who are these two fascinating strangers?
 And is the darker woman a slave, standing now on the free soil of Illinois?
 When Tilly’s mother invites the women to board at her house, the whole world shifts for the Pruitts and for their visitors as well.

 Within a page-turning tale of mystery, adventure, and the civilian Civil War experience, Richard Peck has spun a breathtaking portrait of the lifelong impact that one person can have on another.
 This is a novel of countless riches.

-Born in Decatur, IIlinois, Richard Peck has written over 18 novels for young readers.
+Born in Decatur, IIlinois, Richard Peck has written over 41 books for young readers.
 He is the winner of the 1990 Margaret A. Edwards Award, a prestigious award sponsored by the Young Adult Library Services Association of the American Library… More about Richard Peck

 Audiobook Download | $14.95